Torna indietro

 Add-ons are also available for Nomad’s eSIMs, so you do not need to worry about running out of data.
 If you notice that you are running low on data, simply purchase an add-on before your data pack runs out.
 The add-on data pack will be automatically activated when the base plan runs out, so you do not have to worry about having to install a new eSIM.

-If you share your Nomad referral code with your friends, your friend will stand to enjoy 25% off their first purchase of a Nomad eSIM of plans that are USD 5 and above.
-You will also receive a 25% off coupon that you can use for your next purchase!
+If you share your Nomad referral code with your friends, your friend will be able to enjoy $7 off their first purchase (only applicable for plans $10 and more).
+You will also be able to enjoy $7 off your next purchase (only applicable for plans $10 and more).